 Action Requested of Council: No action requested, update only.
-Estimated time: 20 minutes

 C. Contract Award; Asphalt Cape, Crack and Slurry Seal Project

 Background: The purpose of this infrastructure project is to repair and increase the longevity of existing asphalt.
 A-1 Chipseal was selected through a competitive bidding process as the responsive and responsible low bidder.